 Ms. Gayner joined our Board in 2019.
-Ms. Gayner is President and CEO of ParkLand Ventures, Inc., an owner-operator of multifamily housing communities in the US.
+Ms. Gayner recently retired as President and CEO of ParkLand Ventures, Inc., an owner-operator of multifamily housing communities in the US, where she had been since 2008.
 She is a Chemical Engineer by training and prior to her tenure with ParkLand served in various capacities with both the DuPont Company and Hercules, Inc. She previously served on the board of directors of Synalloy Corporation.
 She holds a BA (Chemistry) and an ME (Chemical Engineering), both from the University of Virginia.